• Skip to main content

 A Benefit of Budgeting: Making Conversations Easier

-When your daughter is begging you for the latest tech gadget at Target, having a budget makes it easy to say, “it’s not in the budget this month.”
+When your daughter is begging you for the latest tech gadget at Target, having a budget makes it easy to say, “It’s not in the budget this month.”

-When you want pizza because you’re too tired to cook this week, the conversation in your head could be, “we ordered out this week.
+When you want pizza because you’re too tired to cook this week, the conversation in your head could be, “We ordered out this week.
 It’s not in the budget again”.

 And when your husband wants a new accessory for his motorcycle, reminding him that “deciding together on a budget for the month didn’t include new heated handlebar grips” makes the conversation more straightforward.